David Owen Brooks: Glass and Yates

 On the evening of December 13, 1970, Brooks lured two 14-year-old Spring Branch youths named James Eugene Glass and Danny Michael Yates away from a religious rally held at the Evangelistic Temple in Houston Heights to Corll's Yorktown apartment.
 The two had been driven to this location by Glass's father and brother, and had agreed to meet them after the service.
-The two were last seen by Glass's older brother, Willie, "midway through the service" walking toward the exit of the church.
+Glass and Yates were last seen by Glass's older brother, Willie, "midway through the service" walking down an aisle toward the exit of the church.
 It is unknown what ruse Brooks used—with or without the assistance of Corll—to lure the two to Corll's apartment; however, Glass had been an acquaintance of both Corll and Brooks and had taken a great liking to Corll.
 (Note: Two days prior to the disappearance of Glass and Yates, Corll is believed to have encountered the two—plus Yates's older brother Bradley—close to the Thunderbird Twin Drive-In theater.
-He is known to have purchased alcohol for the trio on this occasion before giving Danny Yates his phone number.)
-Both teens were restrained to Corll's four-poster bed with rope and handcuffs and subsequently raped, strangled, and buried in a Southwest Houston boat shed Corll had rented on November 17.
+He is believed to have purchased alcohol for the trio on this occasion before giving Danny Yates his phone number.)
+Both teens were restrained to Corll's four-poster bed with rope and handcuffs and subsequently raped, strangled, and buried in a Southwest Houston boat shed Corll had begun renting on November 17.
 An electrical cord with alligator clips attached to each end was buried alongside Yates's body.